nikhiln/ngx-international-phone-number/README.md

        placeholder: A placeholder text which would be displayed in input widget
        required: Indicates whether it's required or not
        allowDropdown: Indicates whether to allow selecting country from dropdown
+       allowedCountries: A list of countries (iso codes) that would get display in country dropdown.
+E.g. [allowedCountries]="['in', 'ca', 'us']" would only show Canada, India and US.
+If not provided, all the countries would get displayed.

 ## Troubleshooting: